Gay rights group asks for federal recognition of Utah same-sex marriages

 “Given this landscape of facts, there is simply no reason for the United States government not to extend federal recognition to these more than 1,300 couples,” said the letter, by Human Rights Campaign President Chad Griffin.

-A Department of Justice official who had not been authorized to speak on the record confirmed that the letter had been received.
+A Department of Justice official who had not been authorized to speak on the record did confirm for Reuters that the letter had been received.
 A message seeking comment from Utah Governor Gary Herbert’s office was not immediately returned.

-Utah Attorney General Sean Reyes on Thursday told county clerks to provide marriage certificates to same-sex couples whose wedding ceremonies happened before the top U.S. court’s ruling.

-Although Utah will not recognize the marriages, providing paperwork amounted to an administrative, not legal, function, Reyes said.
-It would give gay couples proper documentation in states where their marriages are legal.